-Transparency Regime Initiatives and Liquidity in the CDS Market
+Standardization, Transparency Initiatives and Liquidity in the CDS Market

-This paper investigates liquidity changes in the corporate CDS market around two events that increased market transparency in the midst of the financial crisis: the regular dissemination of post-trade data by DTCC starting November 2008, and the implementation of the Small Bang in June 2009.
-We build an econometric model based on intra-daily bid and ask quotes to measure liquidity and volatility in thinly traded CDS.
-We find that, after DTCC's release, the market-wide deterioration in CDS liquidity becomes less important for banks and major dealers, consistent with information revelation on counterparty risk.
-The Small Bang also improved liquidity, particularly for more illiquid CDS.
+We investigate liquidity changes in the credit default swap (CDS) market around two events that increased market transparency and standardization during the Great Financial Crisis: the dissemination of CDS positions starting in November 2008, and the implementation of the Small Bang in July 2009.
+We build an econometric model based on bid and ask quotes to measure liquidity in thinly traded CDSs.
+We find that, after the release of CDS positions, the market-wide deterioration in liquidity is less important for banks, consistent with information revelation alleviating systemic risk uncertainty.
+The Small Bang also improved liquidity, particularly for more illiquid CDSs.

 Keywords: Credit Default Swap, Liquidity, Transparency, CDS Volatility, Counterparty Risk